-A project in 2023/24 to replace the primary coupling cells of both ripple plants will extend the life of the system while restoring n-1 security.
+A project in 2023/24 to 2024/25 to replace the primary coupling cell of the Elgin ripple plant will extend the life of the system while restoring n-1 security.
+Further investment in a replacement Ripple Injection Generator at Elgin will increase resilience of the system, as described in sections 5.4.11 and 6.15.